 As things grow spookier as Halloween draws nigh, let’s focus on an often-overlooked source of living nightmares: SEO.

-Search engine optimization is at the heart of online marketing, for businesses of any size.
+Search engine optimization services are at the heart of online marketing, for businesses of any size.
 In the constantly-changing world of online marketing, rankings are always rising and falling, usually within a predictable range.
 However, certain uncanny events can cause your rankings to descend unto the abyss.

 Here are some real SEO-nightmares, and how to avoid them: